CityOfDetroit/crime-viewer/README.md

 # crime-viewer

 View, filter and summarize incident data from the police department.

-This tool has been built with Detroit's neighborhood radio patrols in mind, and beta versions have been tested by patrol members who regularly track and report on crime statistics in their neighborhoods.
+This tool has been built with Detroit's neighborhood radio patrols in mind, and beta versions have been tested by patrol members who regularly monitor and report on crime statistics in their neighborhoods.

+Share bugs, ideas, and feedback with our project team through [Github Issues](https://github.com/CityOfDetroit/crime-viewer/issues) or this [web form](https://app.smartsheet.com/b/form/4b5e8883ad654704b7d04d1f9c747896).

 ## Development

-We're mostly building this with Mapbox GL, Highcharts, jQuery, and Lodash.
+We build this with Mapbox GL, Highcharts, jQuery, and Lodash.
 Behind the scenes, we use Babel to compile, Browserify and Watchify to bundle, and Uglify to minify our code.
 Unit testing is handled with Mocha.js, Should.js and Node's assert.

 ### Prereqs